 This item is used to enable or to disable the CPU level 2 cache.
-When the external cache is enabled, the system works faster.
-The default is Enable.
+When the external cache is enable, it will speed up memory access, and the system works faster.
+The default setting is Enabled.

-CPU Level 2 Cache ECC Checking:
+CPU L2 Cache ECC Checking:

-This item is used to enable or to disable the CPU level 2 cache ECC checking function.
+This item is used to enable or to disable the CPU level 2 cache ECC (Error Correction Code) checking function.
+The default setting is Enabled.